preciofishbone/OmniaFx/docs/tutorials/omnia-learn/manifest-load-rule/README.md

         startsWith: "/"
     })

-    //Load by user matching (i.e. load for AzureAd user) .loadByUserMatching("type", UserTypes.AzureAd)
+    //Load by user matching (e.g. load for AzureAd user) .loadByUserMatching("type", UserTypes.AzureAdInternalUser)

-    //It is possible to combine rules (i.e. load when 2 feature is activated) .loadIfFeatureActivated().and().loadIfFeatureActivated()
+    //It is possible to combine rules (e.g. load when 2 feature is activated) .loadIfFeatureActivated().and().loadIfFeatureActivated()
     .loadIfFeatureActivated().or().loadIfFeatureActivated()